 Social Media Says We Are Always ‘Connected,’ So Why Do We Feel So Disconnected?

 I once knew a girl who portrayed quite a colorful existence online.
 She often documented her ‘life’ with a seductive blow of a kiss, a confident wink and a smile – but, if her truth were granted the opportunity to step up to the mic, it would have pleaded for a lifeboat.

 She posted inspiring quotes she did not live by – at least not when the lights were dim.
 She posted advice she did not follow – at least not during her unfiltered conversations with friends.
 She posted selfies with captions proclaiming to conquer the world, all the while neglecting to conquer the layers of sadness she was smothering underneath.

 My phone was constantly aglow with screenshots of the many ex-lovers and potential suitors she obsessed over.
 There were requests that I leave compliments on her Facebook pictures and statuses.
 “Say something about my character.
 Say that any guy would be lucky to have me,” she begged of me one afternoon, her voice cracking with desperation.

-She claimed her calculated efforts were made for the purpose of anchoring love, but the sad reality was this: She was granting no one the opportunity to truly love her, for the vast majority of what she showcased online was never her at all.
+She claimed her calculated efforts were made for the purpose of anchoring love, but the sad reality was this: She was granting no one the opportunity to truly love her – the real and awesome her I had actually grown to love, for the vast majority of what she showcased online was never her at all.
 It was one performance after the other.